 Enabling Two-Step Authentication as an Admin

-To require Multi-Factor Authentication for those on your team, first go to the admin tab followed by the preferences sub tab.
-From there, you as the admin will be able to determine who you would like to login through MFA.
+To require Multi-Factor Authentication for those on your team, first go to the Admin page followed by the People tab and the Security sub-tab.
+From there, as the admin you will be able to determine which roles will be required to log in using MFA.

 Enabling Two-Step Authentication for your own account